sunlei2007/TemperatureConverter/README.md

 # Temperature converter
 ##Description
->Temperature converter API is used to convert Fahrenheit to Celsius and Celsius to Fahrenheit.
+  Temperature converter API is used to convert Fahrenheit to Celsius and Celsius to Fahrenheit.
 ##Call the API
 	- Add [converter.js] to your html files,e.g:
 	```html
 	<script src="assets/script/converter.js" defer></script>
 	```
-##Call function
+##Call function in API
 ####1.
 Convert fahrenheit to celsius
 		   Use following way
 		   ```js